About Us

 LUC History

-Special services and an exhibition, which had been planned at an earlier date, began a series of events during the 150″ Anniversary year, the first being on 17″ April 2011 to celebrate the laying of the Foundation Stone when Revd Tom Stuckey was the guest Preacher, culminating on the 16″ October with a service of Thanksgiving to recognise the date of the first service held in the new Church.
+Special services and an exhibition began a series of events during the 150″ Anniversary year, the first being on 17″ April 2011 to celebrate the laying of the Foundation Stone when Revd Tom Stuckey was the guest Preacher, culminating on the 16″ October with a service of Thanksgiving to recognise the date of the first service held in the new Church.
 The Preacher then was Andy Frost from Share Jesus International.
-During the intervening months various functions took place including a reunion weekend with invitations to past members and youth groups, when artefacts, photographs and a written account of the Church’s history since 1861 were on display.
+During the intervening months various functions took place including a reunion weekend with invitations to past members and youth groups, when artifacts, photographs and a written account of the Church’s history since 1861 were on display.

 We believe that God’s love and grace extends to all people.
 We welcome all into our church family, and into a walk with Jesus Christ, regardless of race, gender, marital status, nation of origin, physical or mental ability, sexual orientation, economic status, or any other label placed upon people.
 We will continue to challenge the community and the church where it continues to discriminate against people on any of these grounds.
 No matter where you are on your spiritual journey, if you seek to “do justice, love kindness, and walk humbly with your God.”
-(Micah 6:8) you are welcome into the life of Littlehampton United Church.
+(Micah 6:8) you are welcome into the life at Littlehampton United Reformed Church, now to be known as “1 HighStreet“.

 We welcome those who wish to share major life events with us: to have your children baptised, to get married or to say farewell to a loved one in funeral or service of thanksgiving.

-We trust you will find a welcome at our church in one of the groups who form the growing community here or in one of our services.
+We trust you will find a welcome in our church communities, on a Friday or on a Sunday in Littlehampton or St Andrews, Holmes Lane. or in one of the groups who form the growing community here.